timusv5977/Straight-Line-Wind-Flow/README.md

 <img src="https://github.com/timusv5977/Straight-Line-Wind-Flow/blob/main/flow_around_building.gif" style="width:800px;height:400px;">

 These are part of the ASEE-2021 paper,'Incorporating Two Weeks Open Source Software Lab Module in CFD and Fluids Courses' by <b>S. Verma</b>, Z. Mansouri and R.P.
 Selvam from the Univeristy of Arkansas.
-This work is supported by the award from National Science Foundation (NSF) under Grant No. CMMI-1762999.
+This work is supported by the award from National Science Foundation (NSF) under <b>Grant No. CMMI-1762999</b>.
 <a href = "https://www.nsf.gov/awardsearch/showAward?AWD_ID=1762999&HistoricalAwards=false"> <<Visit NSF page here !>></a>